agrawal-prakhar/sidekick/README.md

-AI agent for founder networking.
+The A2A thought partner for PMs.